gugray/HanziLookupJS/README.md

 ![HanziLookupJS demo](HanziLookupJS.gif)

 ## Getting started
-You can use the library immediately if you clone the repository and open the `index.html` file in the /demo folder in a browser.
+You can use the library immediately if you clone the repository, publish it through an embedded server such as Mongoose, and open `/demo/index.html` in a browser.
 To use the library in your own application:

 - Include `hanzilookup.min.js` in your page, or bundle it with your application.